 By Haley Blackall of haleyblackall.com

 Over the years, Notre Dame has become famous for many reasons.
-Originally, the crowning of the infamous Emperor Napoleon Bonaparte took place in 1804.
-But what really gave rise to the popularity of the cathedrals is Victor Hugo’s 1831 novel ‘The Humpback of Notre Dame’.
+The crowning of the infamous Emperor Napoleon Bonaparte took place in 1804.
+But what really gave rise to the popularity of the cathedrals is Victor Hugo’s 1831 novel ‘The Humpback of Notre Dame.’

-The Notre Dame cathedral was inscribed on the UNESCO World Heritage site list in 1991 as part of the ‘Paris, Banks of the Seine’ ensemble.
-The group of quays, bridges, and buildings is regarded as geographical and historical structures that shape a distinctive example of outstanding metropolitan riverside planning.
+Similarly to the Eiffel Tower, the Notre Dame cathedral was inscribed on the UNESCO World Heritage site list in 1991 as part of the ‘Paris, Banks of the Seine’ ensemble.
+The quays, bridges, and buildings are regarded as geographical and historical structures that shape a distinctive example of outstanding metropolitan riverside planning.

 Avenue des Champs-Élysées, Paris